Pregnancy after 35: Healthy pregnancies, healthy babies

 Taking good care of yourself is the best way to take care of your baby.
 Pay special attention to the basics:

 - Gain weight wisely.
-Gaining the right amount of weight can support your baby's health — and make it easier to shed the extra pounds after delivery.
-Work with your health care provider to determine what's right for you.
+Gaining the right amount of weight can support your baby's health.
+It can make it easier to shed extra pounds after delivery too.
+Work with your health care provider to put together a plan that's right for you.

-- Learn about prenatal testing for chromosomal abnormalities.
-Ask your doctor about prenatal cell-free DNA (cfDNA) screening, a method to screen for certain chromosomal abnormalities in a developing baby.
-During prenatal cell-free DNA screening, DNA from the mother and fetus is extracted from a maternal blood sample and screened for the increased chance for specific chromosome problems, such as Down syndrome, trisomy 13 and trisomy 18.
+Learn about prenatal testing for chromosomal conditions.
+Ask your provider about prenatal screening and testing.
+A commonly used screening test is the prenatal cell-free fetal DNA (cffDNA) screening.
+This is a method to screen for certain chromosomal conditions in a developing baby, such as Down syndrome.
+During the screening, DNA from the mother and fetus is taken from the mother's blood.
+It's screened for the increased chance of specific chromosome problems, such as Down syndrome, trisomy 13 and trisomy 18.

 Look toward the future

 The choices you make now — even before you become pregnant — can have a lasting effect on your baby.
 Think of pregnancy as an opportunity to nurture your baby and prepare for the exciting changes ahead.